Back to Articles

 Published on April 22, 2026

-Migrating a large codebase from raw CSS or an older framework to Tailwind CSS v4 can feel overwhelming.
-The primary challenge isn't just changing classes; it's adopting a utility-first mindset without losing the specific design nuances of your existing product.
+Migrating a legacy codebase to Tailwind v4 can feel like a massive chore.
+The hard part isn't just swapping out classes; it's shifting your mindset to utility-first styling without losing the unique design details of your product.

 "Don't aim for 100% utility coverage on day one.
 Move your foundations (colors/fonts) to @theme first, then refactor your components one by one using a visual converter to ensure pixel-accuracy."